 This is Mailliard Ranch.
 At 14,898 acres, it is the largest undivided family-owned property in southern Mendocino County.
 Moreover, with nearly 1,000 acres of towering old-growth redwood forest and mixed conifer groves, it is the largest expanse of redwood forest still in private family hands in the coast range, providing shelter and sustenance for a wide range of rare and endangered plants and wildlife.Located in a valley of hobby farms, vineyard developments and sprouting second homes, the 72 potential legal lots on this ranch pose an ever-present temptation for the ranch’s numerous co-owners—multigenerational family members who are geographically dispersed—to sell to developers.
 The prospect of losing this northern California redwood gem is all too real, given the uncertainty of what future ranch inheritors may decide to do with the land.

 But now, thanks to the Mailliard family and Save the Redwoods League, this expansive ranchland is poised to be protected through conservation easements, ensuring permanent protection of the old-growth redwoods and 28 miles of fish-bearing streams at the headwaters of the Garcia River and in tributaries of the Navarro River.
 The conservation agreement also will eliminate the threat of subdivision and development on the entire property.

 “We are deeply honored that the Mailliards have chosen to work with Save the Redwoods League to achieve permanent protection of this incomparable property,” said Sam Hodder, League President and CEO.
-“This easement consolidates the family’s remarkable preservation legacy and allows the League to carry forward our shared conservation vision for the land.”
+“These easements consolidate the family’s remarkable preservation legacy and allow the League to carry forward our shared conservation vision for the land.”